Geordin Hill-Lewis: 2021 mayoral campaign

-In September 2021, Hill-Lewis wrote to the Minister of Public Works and Infrastructure and former DA mayor, Patricia de Lille, calling on her to cancel the government's lease for the Acacia Park parliamentary village so that the City of Cape Town can buy the land from the government and release it for the development of affordable housing.
+In September 2021, Hill-Lewis wrote to the Minister of Public Works and Infrastructure and former DA mayor Patricia de Lille, calling on her to cancel the government's lease for the Acacia Park Parliamentary Village so that the City of Cape Town can buy the land from the government and release it for the development of affordable housing.
 De Lille responded by calling him "stupid", despite her past support for the proposal.
 Hill-Lewis then led a demonstration outside the Department of Public Works building and handed over a memorandum.
-Hill-Lewis has also identified the Air Force Base Ysterplaat and the SAS Wingfield for social housing.
+Hill-Lewis had also identified the Air Force Base Ysterplaat and the SAS Wingfield for social housing.

 On 7 October 2021, Hill-Lewis announced his seven-point plan to end loadshedding in the City of Cape Town.
-His plan includes procuring electricity directly from Independent Power Producers and investing in the Steenbras hydroelectric plant.
+His plan included procuring electricity directly from Independent Power Producers and investing in the Steenbras hydroelectric plant.

-On 3 November, two days after the municipal elections on 1 November, the DA was projected to retain their majority in the City of Cape Town, winning 58% of the vote, a decline of 8% from the 66% the party achieved in the 2016 municipal elections.
+On 3 November, two days after the municipal elections on 1 November, the DA was projected to retain its majority in the City of Cape Town, winning 58% of the vote, an 8% decline from the 66% the party achieved in the 2016 municipal elections.
 Hill-Lewis admitted in an interview with News24 journalist Jan Gerber that the DA performed much better than he expected.

 Tenure

 On 18 November 2021, the city council held its inaugural meeting after the election, at which Hill-Lewis was elected and sworn in as mayor.
 Hill-Lewis was elected mayor with 141 out of 224 votes.
 The ANC's Noluthando Makasi received 46 votes while the Cape Independence Party's Jack Miller got only two votes.
 There were 20 abstentions and 15 spoilt ballots.
-At age 34, he is the second youngest mayor in the city's history after David Graaff (1891–1892).
+At age 34, he became the second youngest mayor in the city's history, after David Graaff (1891–1892).
 On his first day in office, he inspected sewage issues in Khayelitsha and Phoenix.

 On 22 November, Hill-Lewis announced the formation of his 11-member mayoral committee to turn Cape Town into a "city of hope".
 Only six councillors out of the previous administration were retained.
 Long-serving members Ian Neilson, Xanthea Limberg, Marian Nieuwoudt, Phindile Maxiti and Sharon Cottle were not reappointed to the new mayoral committee.

 Hill-Lewis was elected unopposed as the DA's deputy provincial leader at the party's provincial congress on 11 November 2023.

-In May 2025, Hill-Lewis was shown to be broadly popular amongst his fellow Council members, when he won a motion of no confidence by a significant margin (138 against vs 46 in favor).
-The motion was tabled by single-issue opposition party the National Coloured Congress, and was seen to be a spiteful endeavor to detract from an ongoing court case the City has against the NCC's leader, Fadiel Adams, for racist remarks he made.
-Hill-Lewis said at the time of the motion that the NCC's actions were frivolous, and that they should be better for the residents of Cape Town in terms of their general interactions in Council meetings.
+In May 2025, Hill-Lewis was shown to be broadly popular amongst his fellow Council members, when he won a motion of no confidence by a significant margin (138 against and 46 in favour).
+The motion was tabled by the single-issue opposition party, the National Coloured Congress, and was seen as a spiteful endeavour to detract from an ongoing court case the City has against the NCC's leader, Fadiel Adams, for racist remarks he made.
+Hill-Lewis said at the time of the motion that the NCC's actions were frivolous, and that they should behave better at council meetings for the benefit of Cape Town residents.